sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 - you have to pause the VM before closing the lid
 - changing brightness/volume/etc requires you to get out of the VM
 - AFAIK multi screen is still not yet available in a VM, if you must present something on a projector, you have to project your VM
-- applications like video conference might act up or perform poorly, I install my work video conference app on the host
+- most audio/video applications perform poorly: video conference, Discord, VLC
 - when resuming the VM, the clock is not syncing automatically

 ## My Data